-The white grape variety is a new variety between Dattier de Beyrouth (Afus Ali) x Sultana Moscata, which was confirmed by DNA analyses carried out in 2013.
-The crossing was made in France in 1964 by Paul Truel on behalf of the INRA in Montpellier.
-The vine is mainly used as a table grape.
+The white grape variety is a new cross between Dattier de Beyrouth (Afus Ali) x Sultana Moscata, which was confirmed by DNA analyses carried out in 2013.
+The cross was made in 1964 in France by Paul Truel on behalf of INRA in Montpellier.
+The vine is mainly used as table grape.
 It is grown in small quantities in the Languedoc-Roussillon region.
-In 2016, two hectares of vineyard were designated (statistics Kym Anderson).
+In 2016, two hectares of vines were designated (Kym Anderson statistics).

-Pictures: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)
+Pictures: Ursula Brühl, Doris Schneider, Julius Kühn-Institut (JKI)